 A safari and cruise through Botswana, Zambia, and South Africa reveals some of the continent’s top highlights; Big Five safaris and incredible bird life, a cruise down the Chobe River, the mesmerizing Victoria Falls, all topped off with a few days in cosmopolitan Cape Town.

 This suggestion is just one of many ways to see southern Africa on your own customized Ker & Downey safari.
-Our designers are at their best when crafting a journey unique to you; contact us to get started planning, and read on to see one example of what’s possible on our Waterways of Southern Africa safari and cruise.
+Our designers are at their best when crafting a journey unique to you; contact us to get started planning, and read on to see one example of what’s possible on our Waterways of Southern African safari and cruise.

 Your journey starts in Botswana, where you’ll explore four distinct areas of the country.
 Begin in the Central Kalahari Game Reserve, one of the most unique bio-diversities in Southern Africa.
 This desert landscape gives refuge to wildlife like the Kalahari lion, springbok, Oryx, honey badger, and brown hyena.
 From your base at Dinaka, your activities center around game drives and bush walks.
 Our designers have repeatedly said the bushman walk at Dinaka is one of the most authentic they’ve ever experienced.